xyzt-ai/platform-examples/README.md

 ## Bash examples

-* The bash examples use curl
+* The bash examples use curl.
-* The parameters to modify are set in the first lines (user, password, dataKey)
+* The parameters to modify are set in the first lines (user, password, dataKey).